i3-gnome/i3-gnome/README.md

 # :warning: LOOKING FOR MAINTAINER :warning:

 I'm looking for a maintainer to take over this project.
-Feel free to email me if interested.
+Send an email to <mailto:lorenzo@villani.me> if interested.

 # i3-gnome